Table of Contents

-It there is a child passenger in a Fort Worth DWI case, it is a felony — even if it is your first offense.
-Not only that, a conviction for this offense can negatively impact your life in a number of other ways, including financially, professionally, emotionally and socially.
+If you are arrested for a Fort Worth DWI and there is a child passenger in the vehicle, it is a felony — even if it is your first offense.
+Not only that, a conviction for this offense can negatively impact your life in a number of other ways, including financially, professionally, emotionally, and socially.

 DWI with a child passenger in Texas is a state jail felony, which is punishable by six months to two years in a state jail facility and up to a $10,000 fine.
 The punishment can be enhanced further if the driver has prior felony or DWI conviction, if their Blood Alcohol Concentration (BAC) is greater than .15, or if anyone is injured or if property is damaged in an accident.

 Not only are there harsh sentences for driving intoxicated with a child, but there are other serious legal repercussions.
 Typically, if a parent is arrested for driving while intoxicated with their own child, prosecutors will notify Child Protective Services.
 When this happens, CPS initiates an investigation into the fitness of the parent.
 CPS may even petition a Texas court to remove the child from the parent’s custody.